Proper Trigger Pull & Dry Fire Practice | Handgun 101 with Top Shot Chris Cheng

 Frequently Asked Questions

-What is the correct trigger finger placement for a handgun?
+What is the ideal trigger finger placement for accurate shooting?

-The ideal trigger finger placement is approximately one-third of the way out from the first knuckle.
-This position provides a flat surface, allowing for a smooth, straight rearward pull essential for maintaining accuracy and preventing shots from drifting.
+The ideal placement for your trigger finger is approximately one-third of the way out from the first knuckle.
+This position provides a flat surface on the trigger, allowing for a smooth, straight, rearward pull essential for maintaining accuracy and preventing muzzle movement.

-What are common mistakes in handgun trigger pull?
+What are common mistakes to avoid during trigger pull?

-Common mistakes include using too much finger (causing shots to dip or pull right) or too little (causing shots to pull left).
-Jerking the trigger or applying lateral pressure also negatively impacts accuracy.
+Common mistakes include using too much finger (causing shots to drift right) or too little finger (causing shots to drift left).
+Additionally, applying lateral pressure or jerking the trigger instead of a smooth rearward pull will move the firearm off-target.

-What are the essential safety rules for dry fire practice?
+What are the essential safety steps for dry fire practice?

-Safety is paramount.
-Always ensure the firearm is completely unloaded, visually and physically check the chamber and magazine well, and remove all live ammunition from the practice area to a separate location.
+Before dry firing, always ensure the firearm is completely unloaded by visually and physically inspecting the chamber and magazine well.
+Crucially, remove all live ammunition from the immediate training area and store it in a separate room to prevent accidental discharge.

 Related News